 In Tanzania, the Serengeti Park is the nation's oldest national park and is the second largest and the single most famous wildlife preserve in the entire world.
 The park itself covers a remarkable 14,763 square kilometers (9,173.30 square miles).
 It lies between Lake Eyasi and Lake Victoria's shores and is also bounded by the Ngorongoro Conservation Area and the Great Rift Valley.

-The Serengeti is home to the most complex ecosystem on Earth and one of the least disturbed ecosystems, thanks largely to careful preservation and many diverse habitats.
+The Serengeti is home to the most complex Earth ecosystem and one of the least disturbed ecosystems, thanks largely to careful preservation and many diverse habitats.
 The park supports more than 30 species of large herbivores and is home to almost 500 species of birds.

 Wind, rain, and sun have shaped what was originally a volcanic landscape into a beautiful and unique land in which so many wild animals find their homes, and anyone venturing out on a Serengeti safari will find that it is a beautiful and diverse landscape with plenty to recommend it and much wild and natural beauty in Tanzania.